St Petroc's Church, Bodmin: Bells

-There is a peal of eight bells: the tenor bell weighs 17-0-11.
+In the tower there is a peal of eight bells: the tenor bell weighs 17-0-11.

 Organ

+A three manual organ was installed in 1775 by Brice Seede.
+It originally stood in a gallery at the western end of the church.
+Later it was moved to the north chancel aisle.
+A portion of the organ was used in the nave from 1876.

-The organ was installed in 1775 by Brice Seede.
-It has subsequently been restored and modified by Hele & Co in 1885, Percy Daniel in 1931 and Hele & Co in 1936.
+It was subsequently restored and modified by Hele & Co in 1885, Percy Daniel in 1931 and Hele & Co in 1936.
 A specification of the organ can be found on the National Pipe Organ Register.